markwk/nodejs/README.txt

 This module adds Node.js integration to Drupal.

-It is currently pre-alpha, use at your own risk.
-It will eat your lunch and kill your kittens.
+It is currently alpha software, use at your own risk.
+It may eat your lunch and kill your kittens.

 Setup
 =====